Stanoz: Remnants of an Old Armenian Village in Ankara

 Stanoz In Ancient Journals

 The earliest information about Stanoz appears in journals written by two prominent travelers – Evliya Çelebi and British explorer, William Francis Ainsworth, who has visited many places in Anatolia.
 Both of these travelers mention Stanoz as an opulent settlement that stretched across the Çubuk River.
 According to British military officer, Frederick Burnaby’s travel journals, during his visit to Stanoz, one of the Armenian priests told him that Armenians of Stanoz live in peace with people who practice other religions such as Islam and Judaism.
-I believe, as a result of peace and harmony, Stanoz ended up being a wealthy settlement.
+I believe, as a result of peace and harmony, Stanoz ended up as a wealthy settlement.

 The well-known Turkish traveler Evliya Çelebi shares remarkable anecdotes in his journal about this village after his visit in 1643.
 He speaks of Stanoz as a wealthy town with impressive productivity.
 Furthermore, he shares that Stanoz had a thousand dwellings, a big bazaar, a fully functioning Turkish bath and even a laundromat.